wing5wong/artisan-whs-static/source/_events/2026-05-21_whanganui-careers-expo.md

 Being a school activity, the usual high standard of behaviour and uniform presentation is expected from students.

 **Note:** there is NO COST for this event, either to parents or the school.

+*Any queries please see Mr Keene, Careers Advisor.*